antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/README.md

 ```

 In order to make this possible, a default dead-letter-exchange with `"default.dlx.exchange"` name will be created.
 You can change it via main exchange configuration (example is down below).
-And also you have a default functionality of resending failed messages (if you get an error while processing recieved message).
+And also you have a default functionality of resending failed messages (if you get an error while processing received message).

 ## Consumer